karawin/Ka-Radio32/README.md

 PDM to output a PDM (Pulse Density Modulation) stream<br/>
 VS1053 to connect to a vs1053 board.<br/>
 <br/>
-LCD or Oled suppor integrated: mot common b/w or color oled and lcd can be used.<br/>
+LCD or Oled support integrated: most common b/w or color oled and lcd can be used.<br/>
 IR support integrated.
 Nec protocol only.<br/>
 Rotary encoder support integrated.
 Common functions: play/stop, volume, station change, date time display.</br/>
 <br/>

+### Build your own
 To build your own release, you must install the idf https://github.com/espressif/esp-idf and the toolchain.
 ```
 To flash all build output, run 'make flash' or: